 If you reactivate your account, the tags will reappear as if nothing’s happened.

 This is pretty much the same after deletion; tags will revert to plain text.
 If you open a new account, those original tags won’t link automatically with your name again.
 Just think of the number of people with the same name as you.

 Let’s say you have deleted your profile, then regretted it, and decided to return.
 You’ll need to ask your contacts to remove previous tags and update them to your new profile.

 Worried about an embarrassing photo?
 Don’t want people identifying you even after deactivation or deletion?
 Don’t forget you can manually remove tags anyway—but do so before taking further steps with your account.

 If you’re reading this because you’re not sure whether to delete or deactivate Facebook, choose the former.
 Why?
 Because you’re clearly unsure about the decision.
 Therefore it’s better to go for the non-nuclear option which will allow you to return one day.

-In any case, it helps to learn what exactly deactivating or deleting Facebook means for your privacy.
+In any case, we recommend you learn what deactivating or deleting Facebook means for your privacy before going any further.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.